United States Rules and compliance Updated 05/02/2026

 • separate workflow standard code

-• no AI-generation call for US official output
+• no appearance-changing edit for US official output

 That separation protects users from a misleading output and keeps the implementation easier to audit.